zetanumbers/posts/myosotis.md

 JoinGuard}` described above.
 However, many C APIs may in some sense use this via the <dfn id="intro-callback_registration">
 [callback registration](#term-callback_registration) </dfn>
 pattern, most common for multithreaded client handles.
 Absence of a drop guarantee thus implies `'static` lifetime for a callback so that the user wouldn't use invalidated references inside of the callback, if client uses guard object API pattern ([see example](https://docs.rs/tigerbeetle-unofficial-core/latest/tigerbeetle_unofficial_core/struct.Client.html#method.with_callback)).
+It could be the case that `JoinGuard` logic can be extended to analogous `AwaitGuard` representing async tasks.

 ## Solution